jcoops-dev/jcoops-dev.github.io/_pages/playerbots.md

 and even have pre-made strategies for handling combat and boss fights.
 It is worth noting here that these Playerbots are not generative AI (but we'll get to that shortly), they are still simply running scripts to handle repetitive in-game tasks and determine what they should do next.

 There are two types of playerbots made available through these modules: randombots and altbots.

 Randombots are made to represent other players.
 They are generated when the server is launched and gradually populate the world.
 To avoid overloading the computer's memory, randombots are put to sleep whenever there is no nearby player (this functionality can be disabled).
-Randombots will otherwise functional completely independent of real players and help populate the world, providing immersion through simulated player presence.
+Randombots will otherwise function completely independent of real players and help populate the world, providing immersion through simulated player presence.

 Altbots, on the other hand, are made from the player's own characters.
 The player logs into the character of their choice and, through a simple in-game command, can generate a bot which logs in to one of their other characters.
 A player could then log out, log in to the other character, and generate a bot for their former character instead.
 Altbots offer an interesting opportunity of collaborative play with AI agents rather than competitive play.
 A player can't normally play two characters at once, as neither the systems nor the input requirements would cooperate with such an action, but with altbots, players can control multiple of their own characters at once.
 Altbots don't act with nearly the same autonomy as randombots, as they are instead designed to follow player instructions.
 These instructions can be issued through chat messages or through the use of in-game macros, which execute lines of text that can generate chat messages.
 A player can issue the command "attack my target" through either method, and all of the player's altbots will immediately follow their instructions.

 Altbots are capable of performing limited actions of their own accord, such as looting enemies or talking to NPCs, but will also run scripts to optimize their equipment, sell unwanted items, and occassionally send messages to their player handler.
 Altbots provide a different sort of immersion to that of randombots.
 Where randombots help populate the world to appear more active, altbots provide social immersion to the player in a similar style to having in-game friends or guildmembers.
 They accompany the player on their exploits and assist by progressing the player's other characters for them.
 A player with 5 altbots levelling up with them would no longer need to level up each character individually, alleviating the need to repeat familiar quests, and ensuring the player always